 1.75rem by default (you need to make some configuration change to use a margin equal to 1.75rem).
 That means no more moving your pixel one by one: it can save you a lot of time if you're perfectionist like me.

-In 2020, responsive websites are a must-have in frontend development.
+In modern web development, responsive websites are a must-have in frontend development.
 So, like any modern framework, Tailwind CSS also helps you to create responsive themes for your web application.

 Two other Tailwind built-in features are: